luisfop/BlackWall/README.md

 This project called BlackWall, was created to store a waiting list of customers.
 The application has two pages, wich are for registration and the other is a table with the costumers.
 In the table it is possible to delete the users by clicking on the X.
+The framework used in this was VueJs with preprocessor Sass and VueRouter.
+To check other dependecies please go to package.json